dwyl/elixir-auth-github/README.md

 ## Useful Links and Further Reading

-+ GitHub Logos and Usage: https://github.com/logos
++ GitHub Logos and Usage: https://github.com/logos <br />
-(_tldr: no official auth buttons but it's encouraged to use the logo to help users identify that your App has a GitHub integration_)
+(_tldr: no official auth buttons but use of octocat logo is encouraged to help users identify that your App has a GitHub integration_)